psganesh/TestNotes/AWS_Notes.md

 - Amazon MQ
 - SNS – Notification service (eg. if bill reaches 10$ then notification will be sent to your phone)
 - SQS - Simple Queue service.
 Decoupling infrastructure.
 Queue -> EC2 (for processing), in case EC2 is died the queue still has request data.
-- SWF – Simple Workflow Service
+- SWF – Simple Work-flow Service

 # Customer Engagement
 - Amazon Connect